 TIANSHANNET › News › Xinjiang News

-Expat Eyes | Journey into Known Land
+Expat Eyes | Journey into known land

 As a chemical engineering major, my student years were full of mathematics, information science, chemistry and physics.
 Most of these fields require me to sit at a desk for hours and resolve logic problems.
 Early on, I decided I need another pole in my life that stimulates my brain in another fashion.